floatSDSDS/floatsdsds.github.io/_posts/2016-1-1-How-They-Use-English.md

 - consistent results were found for each of the topologies
 - Language is a very complex human behaviour, which results from interactions among a population of individuals, who in turn interact with their environment
 - Language continuously changes over time by adapting to the environment and the individuals
+- these weights are adaptive
+- In particular, the weights of connections between agents differentiate the probabilities of their mutual communication.
+- the above rules greatly reduce computational complexity, but are to some extent artificial
+- the model quickly reaches the regime
+- one can thus distinguish three phases
+- some very basic characteristics of human languages could be reproduced within our model.
+- In this case our model does not reach complete synchronization but remains trapped in a multi-language state.
+- Adaptively rewiring the links can happen in the real world. usually pepole are more likely to maintain a social connection with similar views, which is also known as homophily.
+- We found that network evolution is dominated by a combination of effects arising from network topology itself and the organizational structure in which the network is embedded
+- The structure of the network and the distribution of opinions over the population evolve towards a state where the population is divided into disconnected communities whose agents share the same opinion
+-  In spite of the simplicity of the evolution rules, the population can reach a variety of social patterns, which range from splitting into two communities of similar sizes and opposite opinions, to a single large community with homogeneous opinion.
+- any pair of agents can potentially interact
+- the network is split into disconnected subsets
+- As  a  result,  all  the  re-alizations  are  represented  by  dots  in  a  rather  compact  cloud
+- a clear boundary between the three classes cannot beunambiguously drawn

 ## Phrases
 - a rather sudden transition
 - a self-organizing communication systems
 - a microscopic model
+- asymptotic state
+- the time dependence of something
+- in their lexicons
+- drive the dynamics
+- give rise to
+- Close-up
+- in this intermediate regime
+- concentrated （particularly） on
+- The population is divided into
+- the preference due to successful communication in the past
+- （enter a) single-language regime and multi-language regime
+- analogous data
+- dynamically equivalent
 - a macro phenomenon
+- outside his neighborhood
+- communication attempts
 - autonomous agents
+- the rapidly progressing extinction
+- pairwise negotiation
 - performing language games
 - non-trivial
 - scale-invariant
+- self-organizing process
+- drastically simplifies
 - the distribution of competing synonyms
 - shared conventions
 - scale up to